kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. It supplies the whole of the conducting system of the heart

 #### Answer: B. It gives off a large marginal branch - *FALSE* = D. It supplies both ventricles - TRUE
-- The left coronary artery, larger than the right, arises from the left anterior aortic sinus and divides into an anterior descending and a circumflex branch.
-The anterior descending branch passes at first behind the pulmonary artery, then coming forwards between that vessel and the left auricle to reach the anterior longitudinal sulcus, along which it descends to the apex of the heart; it gives branches to both ventricles.
-The circumflex branch follows the left part of the coronary sulcus, running first to the left and then to the right, reaching almost as far as the posterior longitudinal sulcus; it gives branches to the left atrium and ventricle.
-The left coronary artery supplies only a part of the left branch of the atrioventricular (AV) bundle (of His).
+- Left coronary artery
+	- Larger than right
+	- Arises from Left anterior aortic sinus
+	- Divides into (1) left anterior descending (LAD) and (2) circumflex
+- Left Anterior Descending (LAD)
+	- passes at first behind the pulmonary artery
+	- then coming forwards between that vessel and the left auricle
+	- to reach the anterior longitudinal sulcus
+	- along which it descends to the apex of the heart
+	- **NOTE** LAD gives *branches to both ventricles*
+- Circumflex Branch
+	- follows the left part of the coronary sulcus
+	- running first to the left and then to the right
+	- reaching almost as far as the posterior longitudinal sulcus
+	- **NOTE** Circumflex gives branches to *left atrium and left ventricle*.
+- Left Coronary Artery (LCA)
+	- Supplies only a part of left branch of atrioventricular (AV) bundle (of His)

 ### Q1.34
 A 40-year-old man with dysphagia underwent oesophagoscopy, which revealed an exophytic growth in the _abdominal part of the oesophagus_.
 Which of the following statements about the abdominal portion of the oesophagus is true?